Yellow-footed Gulls

 Distribution / Range:

 Yellow-footed Gulls are native to the Gulf of California in Mexico.
-Most individuals are non-migratory, but an increasing number have been traveling to California’s Salton Sea during nonbreeding periods.
+Most individuals are non-migratory, but an increasing number have been travelling to California’s Salton Sea during nonbreeding periods.

-The population is estimated at about 60,000 and appears to be stable.
+The population is estimated at 60,000 and appears to be stable.

 Breeding / Nesting: